Brycerw11/open_graph/README.md

 # open_graph
- A test of open graph
+ A test of open graph.
+Assignment for my coding class.